DimEvil/VISdatapaper/VIS-occurrences-paper.md

 Strict field protocols where used during the generation of this dataset.
 The Manual for Application of the European Fish Index (EFI) (Fame consortium, 2004) was used as a guideline for electrofishing and used in support of the EU water framework directive.

-Strict field protocols where used during the generation of this dataset.
-The Manual for Application of the European Fish Index (EFI) (Fame consortium, 2004) was used as a guideline for electrofishing and used in support of the EU water framework directive.

 ### Method step description

+Type: Estuary
-Estuary: fyke fishing, anchor netting, pound netting, electrofishing
+fyke fishing, anchor netting, pound netting, electrofishing

 Type: Running freshwaters
 Width: 1.5m